EXPLAINER: Israeli settlements may face new scrutiny

 Although the Palestinians do not have independence, the state of Palestine was accepted as a nonmember observer state by the U.N.
 General Assembly in 2012.
 The Palestinians have used that upgraded status to join dozens of international organizations, including the ICC.

-The Palestinians subsequently asked the court to i nvestigate Israeli military practices in Gaza and settlement activities in the West Bank and east Jerusalem.
+The Palestinians subsequently asked the court to investigate Israeli military practices in Gaza and settlement activities in the West Bank and east Jerusalem.
 They asked that the investigation go back to June 13, 2014, a date that coincided with Israel’s war with Gaza‘s rulers from the Islamic militant group Hamas.

 The international tribunal is meant to serve as a court of last resort when countries’ own judicial systems are unable or unwilling to investigate and prosecute war crimes.